froomerce/spree_froomerce_fconnect/README.md

 run social campaigns to promote your products and engage customers.
 All of this can be done without writing a single line of code!

+This extensions requires you to create an account on [Froomerce F.Connect](http://froomerce.com/merchant/merchantplatform/fconnect)

 ## Your Benefits